 West of England Joint Transport Study

 The West of England's four local authorities are preparing a Joint Transport Study looking at how best to deal with the impact of future growth in the West of England.
-The next round of public consultation runs from 7 November 2016 to 19 December 2016.
-More details and to have your say ...
+The last round of public consultation ran from 7 November 2016 to 19 December 2016.
+More details ...

 In 2012 the West of England Partnership agreed on a joint approach to rail transport in the Greater Bristol area through the Greater Bristol Metro project which was renamed MetroWest in July 2013.

 These plans have superseded the previous plans outlined below.

 A 5 year plan for 2006-2011 was produced in 2006 which looked at all West of England transport issues.
 The West of England Partnership which was a partnership of the 4 local councils - Bristol City Council, North Somerset, Bath & N E Somerset, and South Gloucestershire produced the plan now known as the Joint Local Transport Plan 2.
 This was superseded by Joint Local Transport Plan 3 which looked ahead to 2026 and was published in 2011.